EasyMapper/Productivity

 - Select text

-- Right-click and select Extract Subtopic.
+- Right-click and select Create a subtopic.

 If more than one row is selected, you also have the option to extract a subtopic for each row.